1996 Canadian National Soccer League season

 The 1996 Canadian National Soccer League season was the seventy-fourth season for the Canadian National Soccer League.
 The season began on May 31, 1996, and concluded on October 27, 1996, with Toronto Italia defeating St. Catharines Wolves in a two-game series for the CNSL Championship.
 St. Catharines managed to secure their fourth league cup title after finishing first in the tournament standings.

 Overview

 The membership in the league increased to seven teams with three new entries.
 The league expanded to the Oakville territory with the addition of the Oakville Canadian Westerns, and the acceptance of Toronto Supra from the Canadian International Soccer League (Puma League).
-While the North York Talons represented the Caribbean Community in the Greater Toronto Area.
+The North York Talons represented the Caribbean Community in the Greater Toronto Area.
 The Hamilton White Eagles departed to join the Canadian International Soccer League, and the Toronto Jets merged with Toronto Italia.

-Toronto Italia under new ownership transferred their home venue to Rainbow Creek Stadium in Woodbridge, Vaughan.
+Toronto Italia, under new ownership, transferred its home venue to Rainbow Creek Stadium in Woodbridge, Vaughan.
 Italia also managed to recruit Diego Maradona for the CNSL All-Star match.
-In the league's executive branch Peter Li Preti served as president, and Michael Di Biase as commissioner.
+In the league's executive branch, Peter Li Preti served as president, and Michael Di Biase as commissioner.